EOPSNNEN/strlib/README.md

   Compares two strings and returns `0` if they are equal, `1` if they are not.

 - **`strChr_s(const char *str, char chr)`**
-  Returns a pointer to the first occurrence of the character chr in the string str.
+  Returns a pointer to the first occurrence of the character `chr` in the string `str`.
 If not found, returns a pointer to the null terminator `'\0'`.

 - **`strChr(const char *str, char chr)`**
-  Searches for the first occurrence of the character chr in the string str.
+  Searches for the first occurrence of the character `chr` in the string `str`.
 Returns a pointer to the character, or `nullptr` if not found.

 - **`strStr(const char *str, const char *str2)`**
-  Searches for the substring str2 in the string str.
-Returns a pointer to the first occurrence of str2 or `nullptr` if not found.
+  Searches for the substring `str2` in the string `str`.
+Returns a pointer to the first occurrence of `str2` or `nullptr` if not found.

 - **`strCat(const char *str, const char *str2)`**
   Concatenates two strings and returns a new string containing the result.